Aurora University: Academics

+The university states that its student-faculty ratio is 18:1 and that the average class size is 26 students.
+Aurora University operates on a semester-based academic year.
+It offers an international- and service-focused “Travel in May” program at the conclusion of the spring semester.

+Aurora University also offers programming to support college-capable students with autism spectrum disorder through the Pathways program.
+The first class Pathways Collegiate Program freshmen and transfer students started in the 2022–23 academic year.

+The Higher Learning Commission accredits Aurora University at the bachelor's, master's and doctoral levels.
+The Certified Alcohol and Drug Counselor training program is accredited by the Illinois Certification Board.

 Athletics

 The Aurora athletic teams are called the Spartans.
-The university is a member of the Division III level of the National Collegiate Athletic Association (NCAA), primarily competing in the Northern Athletics Collegiate Conference (NACC; formerly known as the Northern Athletics Conference (NAC) until after the 2012–13 school year) since the 2006–07 academic year; while its men's lacrosse team competes in the Midwest Lacrosse Conference (MLC), and its women's bowling team competing in the Central Intercollegiate Bowling Conference (CIBC).
+The university is a member of the Division III level of the National Collegiate Athletic Association (NCAA), primarily competing in the Northern Athletics Collegiate Conference (NACC; formerly known as the Northern Athletics Conference (NAC) until after the 2012–13 school year) since the 2006–07 academic year; while its men's and women's hockey teams compete in the Northern Collegiate Hockey Association (NCHA) and men's and women's wrestling and women's bowling teams compete in the College Conference of Illinois and Wisconsin (CCIW).
 The Spartans previously competing in the D-III Northern Illinois-Iowa Conference (NIIC) from 1995–96 to 2005–06; and in the Chicagoland Collegiate Athletic Conference (CCAC) of the National Association of Intercollegiate Athletics (NAIA) as an associate member from 1954–55 to 1959–60.

-Aurora competes in 22 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, football, golf, ice hockey, lacrosse, soccer, track & field, volleyball and wrestling; while women's sports include basketball, bowling, cross country, golf, ice hockey, lacrosse, soccer, softball, track & field, volleyball and wrestling.
-Club sports include women's cheer and dance, men's ice hockey (ACHA D2 & D3) and women's ice hockey (ACHA D1).
-Approximately 40 percent of the student population participates in intercollegiate sports.
+Aurora competes in 24 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, football, golf, ice hockey, lacrosse, soccer, track and field (indoor and outdoor), volleyball and wrestling; while women's sports include basketball, bowling, cross country, golf, ice hockey, lacrosse, soccer, softball, track and field (indoor and outdoor), volleyball and wrestling.
+Club sports include women's cheer and dance, men's ice hockey and women's ice hockey.

-Facilities

-The primary athletics facilities are Thornton Gymnasium, located in Alumni Hall, and Vago Field, which serves as the football, soccer and lacrosse field.
-The Vago Field grandstand seats 600 people.

-Championships
+The home athletics facilities are Thornton Gymnasium, Spartan Athletic Park, Stuart Sports Complex, Fox Valley Ice Arena, Oakhurst Forest Preserve, Aurora Country Club, and Vago Field.
+The Vago Field grandstand seats 600 people while Spartan Athletic Park seats 1,150.
+Spartan Athletic Park is located less than a mile from the main campus in Aurora.
+"The complex houses...venues for football, lacrosse, soccer, and softball as well as a multipurpose indoor facility with [a] wrestling room and [a] weight room."

-Aurora University athletic teams have captured 123 conference championships in school history.
-Since joining the NCAA in 1982, AU men's and women's teams have won 103 conference championships and appeared in 59 NCAA tournaments.
+Aurora University athletic teams have captured 209 conference championships in school history.
+Since joining the NCAA in 1982, AU men's and women's teams have won 186 conference championships and appeared in 171 NCAA tournaments.